carlos-santiago-2017/InsideTheMachine/README.md

 # 3. [THE MECHANICS OF PROGRAM EXECUTION](https://github.com/c4arl0s/InsideTheMachine#inside-the-machine)

+Now that we understand the basics of computer organization, it is time to take a closer look at the nuts and bolds of how stored programs are actually executed by the computer.
+To that end, this chapter will cover core programming concepts like machine language.
+To that end, this chapter will cover core programming concepts like machine language, the programming model, the instruction set architecture, branch instructions, and the fetch-execute loop.

 # - [Opcodes and Machine Language](https://github.com/c4arl0s/InsideTheMachine#3-the-mechanics-of-program-execution)
 # 	* [Machine Language on the DLW-1](https://github.com/c4arl0s/InsideTheMachine#3-the-mechanics-of-program-execution)
 # 	* [Binary Encoding of Arithmetic Instructions](https://github.com/c4arl0s/InsideTheMachine#3-the-mechanics-of-program-execution)